elenasacristan/treebooks/README.md

 The hamburger button from bootstrap 4 will appear on small screens and when is clicked it will display the navbar vertically and it will also include the login and cart options.

 ##### social links
-They appear on the page footer in every page on the website and by clicking on them the user will get redirected to the media websites to follow TreeBooks. (since the website is fictitious they will be redirected to the login page for Facebook or Twitter).
+They appear on the page footer on every page on the website and by clicking on them the user will get redirected to the media websites to follow TreeBooks (since the website is %ctitious they will be redirected to the login page for Facebook or Twitter).

 ##### Logo
 The logo will appear in the navigation bar for every section of the website and when clicked it will redirect the user to the home page (index.html).

 ## Features Left to Implement

 I would have like to include in the detail.html page the name of the user reading the book and how many days are left until the book will be available again (for the next user in the waiting list of for all users).
-The reason why I didn't implement this feature is because I was running out of time and I needed to deliver the project soon.
+The reason why I didn't implement this feature is because I was running out of time and I needed to deliver the project.

 ## Technologies Used